dwrdvncntcvs/galleria-server/README.md

 - Optional Commands:

-  Undo previews migration.
+  > To undo previews migration.

   ```bash
   npm run undo
   ```

-  Undo all migrations.
+  > To undo all migrations.

   ```bash
    npm run undo:all
   ```

-  Creating new model.
+  > To create new model.

   ```bash
   npm run model -- -name ... -attributes ...